GuidoBartoli/sherloq/README.md

 1. Launch the GUI with `python sherloq.py`

 # Updates
-When a new version is released, update the local working copy using Git, SVN or manually downloading from this repository and update the packages in the virtual environment following [this guide](https://www.activestate.com/resources/quick-reads/how-to-update-all-python-packages/) (if necessary).
+When a new version is released, update the local working copy using Git, SVN or manually downloading from this repository and (if necessary) update the packages in the virtual environment following [this guide](https://www.activestate.com/resources/quick-reads/how-to-update-all-python-packages/).

 # Bibliography
 - "A Picture's Worth: Digital Image Analysis and Forensics" (Neal Krawetz) [[paper](http://blackhat.com/presentations/bh-dc-08/Krawetz/Whitepaper/bh-dc-08-krawetz-WP.pdf)]